Marta and Renata, Legal team

 You could inspire action: Ending your email with a well-positioned link or CTA could inspire your subscribers to click through and convert.

 Yep, that small section at the end of your email newsletter really does pull its weight!
+In fact, around 80% of survey respondents claimed that a branded email signature increased their trust in the sender, and is an important part of a company’s brand identity.

 Personal sign-offs make you much more human and relatable.
 You’re no longer a faceless organization: you’re a real person that your subscribers can connect with.